tjsego/mechanica/docs/main/source/rendering.rst

     # Get the clip plane created during initialization
     clip_plane0 = mx.ClipPlanes.item(0)                   # Returned object is a mx.ClipPlane

-The :class:`ClipPlanes` interface also provides the ability to create new clip planes at any time during a simulation, ::
+The :py:attr:`ClipPlanes` interface also provides the ability to create new clip planes at any time during a simulation, ::

     # Create a second clip plane at the center along the x-z plane
     clip_plane1 = mx.ClipPlanes.create(mx.Universe.center, mx.MxVector3f(0, 1, 0))

-A :class:`ClipPlane` instance provides a live interface to its clip plane in the Mechanica rendering engine, so that clip planes can be manipulated or destroyed at any time in simulation after their creation, ::
+A :py:attr:`ClipPlane` instance provides a live interface to its clip plane in the Mechanica rendering engine, so that clip planes can be manipulated or destroyed at any time in simulation after their creation, ::